selous1/JETHomeAssignment/README.md

 To set up the application, follow these steps:

-1. Clone the repository to your local machine and switch to its directory: <a name="pookie"></a>
+1. Clone the repository to your local machine and switch to its directory:

     ```
     git clone https://github.com/selous1/JETHomeAssignment.git